Utilities

 point.
 This list can be used to create the input file for the ab-initio

-nscf
+nscf calculation.

 If one wants instead to generate the list of the \(k\) coordinates without